-"BOOK-ENTRY ONLY" NEW ISSUE
+"BOOK-ENTRY ONLY" NEW ISSUE (TWO)

-RATINGS:

-Moody's: "Aa1"

-Standard & Poor's: "AA"
+RATINGS: Moody's:"Aa1" Standard & Poor's: "AA" Fitch Ratings: "AA-"

-Fitch Ratings: "AA."

-Fitch Ratings: "AA-" (See "RATINGS" herein)
+(See "RATINGS" herein)

-In the opinion of Co-Bond Counsel, under existing law (i) assuming continuing compliance with certain covenants and the accuracy of certain representations, interest on the Series 2010-1 Bonds is excluded from gross income for federal income tax purposes, is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended (the Code), and is not treated as an adjustment to adjusted current earnings of a corporation under section 56(g) of the Code; and (ii) interest on the Series 2010-1 Bonds, and any profit made on their sale, exchange, transfer, or other disposition are exempt from the Ohio personal income tax, the Ohio corporate franchise tax (to the extent calculated on the net income basis), and income taxes imposed by certain local political subdivisions in Ohio.
-Interest on the Series 2010-1 Bonds, as is the case with most other forms of interest on debt obligations, is not subject to the Ohio commercial activity tax.
-Interest on the Series 2010-1 Bonds may be subject to certain federal taxes imposed only on certain corporations, and certain taxpayers may have other federal income tax consequences as a result of owning the Series 2010-1 Bonds.
-(For a more complete discussion of tax aspects, see "TAX MATTERS FOR SERIES 2010-1 BONDS" herein.)
+In the opinion of Co-Bond Counsel, under existing law (i) assuming compliance with certain covenants and the accuracy of certain representations, interest on the Series 2010-3 Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations, (ii) interest on the Series 2010-4 Bonds is not excluded from gross income for income tax purposes and (iii) the interest on, and any profit made on the sale, exchange or other disposition of, the Bonds are exempt from the Ohio personal income tax, the Ohio commercial activity tax, the net income base of the Ohio corporate franchise tax, and municipal, school district and joint economic development district income taxes in Ohio.
+(For a more complete discussion of tax aspects, see "TAX MATTERS" herein.)

-\$78,185,000 STATE OF OHIO MAJOR NEW STATE INFRASTRUCTURE PROJECT REVENUE BONDS SERIES 2010-1 (TAX-EXEMPT)
+\$230,000,000 STATE OF OHIO MAJOR NEW STATE INFRASTRUCTURE PROJECT REVENUE BONDS Consisting of